-These Baked Chicken Flautas topped with a tangy cilantro lime sauce and accompanied by Grapefruit Margaritas are perfect for Cinco de Mayo or anytime you want a fun, Mexican inspired meal!!
+These Baked Chicken Flautas topped with a tangy cilantro-lime sauce will satisfy your craving for Mexican food, making them perfect for Cinco de Mayo or anytime you want a fun, Mexican inspired meal!!

-With Cinco de Mayo coming up next week, I thought I’d break out one of my favorite unpublished Mexican recipes to share.
-I’m a huge fan of Mexican food – last week I had it three days in a row!!
-One of those days was when I finally got to check out Antique Taco, this somewhat trendy little spot in my neighborhood.
+With Cinco de Mayo coming up, I thought I’d give this post a quick update.
+I’m a huge fan of Mexican food – I’ve been known to eat it several days in a row!!
+When I lived in Chicago I used to love walking over to Antique Taco, this somewhat trendy little spot in my neighborhood.
 It’s a super casual place with some really unusual tacos and super tasty rosemary-infused margaritas.
 It’s been on my list of restaurants to try for quite a while!
 Speaking of margaritas, wait until you taste these grapefruit margaritas – they are super tangy and refreshing!!

 Crispy flautas are one of my favorite Mexican dishes, however, I’m not a huge fan of fried food and I rarely make it at home, so this version is baked to a lovely crunch and then topped with my favorite Cilantro Lime Sauce.